Searches for Long-Lived Particles at the Future FCC-ee: Experimental Outlook

 \subsection{Simulation Details}

-For all signal and background processes, the event generator \texttt{MadGraph5\_aMC@NLO} v3.2.0~\cite{Stelzer:1994ta,Alwall:2014hca} is used to simulate at leading order unpolarized, parton-level $e^+e^-$ collisions at $\sqrt{s}=91~\GeV$.
+For all signal and background processes, the event generator \texttt{MadGraph5\_aMC@NLO} v3.2.0~\cite{Stelzer:1994ta,Alwall:2014hca} is used to simulate at leading order unpolarized, parton-level $e^+e^-$ collisions at $\sqrt{s}=91$~GeV.
 For all processes, parton-level events are passed to \texttt{Pythia}~\cite{PYTHIA8} v8.303 to simulate parton showering and hadronization.
-For each signal benchmark point, 50k unscaled events were generated, and for each background process, 100k unscaled events were generated.
+For each signal benchmark point, $50\times10^{3}$ unscaled events were generated, and for each background process, $10^{7}$--$10^{9}$ unscaled events were generated, depending on the process.

 The detector response is simulated with \texttt{Delphes} v3.4.2~\cite{deFavereau:2013fsa}, using the latest Innovative Detector for Electron–positron Accelerators (IDEA) FCC-ee detector concept~\cite{Antonello:2020tzq} card.
 The IDEA detector comprises of a silicon pixel vertex detector; a large-volume, light short-drift wire chamber surrounded by a layer of silicon micro-strip detectors; a thin, low-mass superconducting solenoid coil; a pre-shower detector; a dual-readout calorimeter; and muon chambers within the magnet return yoke.